-200 meters east of the manor Nørholm by Varde Å is Nørholm Watermill, which is a beautifully preserved watermill.
-The watermill is first mentioned in 1406, and is owned and operated today by Nørholm Estate with support from Nørholm Vandmøllelaug.
+Nørholm Vandmølle, a beautifully preserved water mill, is located 200 metres east of the Nørholm Manor at the Varde River.
+The water mill was first mentioned in 1406 and is currently owned and operated by Nørholm Estate with support from Nørholm Vandmøllelaug.

-Karlsgårde Hydropower Plant has now been closed down and Varde Å has been brought back to its original course, so that water is now being fed to the mill again in an amount that makes it possible to show it in operation.
-However, permission has only been obtained for the necessary polling in limited time intervals in the months of July and August.
+The Karlsgårde Hydropower Plant has now been decommissioned and the Varde River has returned to its original bed, so water is now being fed back to the mill in a quantity that makes it possible to show it in operation.
+However, the necessary permit has only been granted for a limited time, in July and August.